 The exam domains are applied behavior analysis; consulting skills and best practices; ethology, body language, and observational skills; health, development, and life stages; biology and anatomy; scientific method.
 For a complete test content outline, download the CBCC Candidate Handbook.

 What is the passing score?

-The examination is graded as Pass or Fail only.
-The CBCC-KA examination consists of 180 multiple-choice questions, each with 4 responses, only one of which is correct.
-The passing score for the current form of the examination is 138,however, this is subject to change as new forms of the examination are approved.
-We arrived at this figure using generally accepted psychometric principles and methods to determine what constitutes a competent dog behavior professional.
+The passing score for the exam is figured using generally accepted psychometric principles and methods to determine what constitutes a competent dog behavior professional.
 Each candidate is measured against this standard, not against the performance of other individuals taking the examination.